harlo/InformaExpress/frontend_hooks.md

 1. On the machine hosting the new Frontend, either clone a fresh copy of [InformaFrontend][c_f] or use the one included in src/.
 1.	`cd InformaFrontend`
-1.	'git submodule update --init --recursive'
+1.	`git submodule update --init --recursive`
 1.	`./setup.sh /path/to/config/you/made.json`
 1. Now, push your newly-generated key to the Engine.
 The simplest way to do so is to copy-paste its contents into a file on the engine, using `vim` for example.